mjz-smu/codelab_instructions/README.md

 data to [BigQuery](https://cloud.google.com/bigquery/), a serverless, highly-scalable, cost-effective data warehouse.
 You can then use BigQuery to review your test results over time, and create data visualizations.
+*
 ### Create a dataset

-To do this, create a **dataset** where result tables and views can be created, secured and shared.
-You can create datasets either using the GCP Console or using the BigQuery command-line tool `bq` in Cloud Shell.
+To do this, create a **dataset** where result tables and views can be instantiated, secured and shared.
+You can create datasets using the BigQuery UI in the GCP Console.

+You can also BigQuery command-line tool `bq` in Cloud Shell.

 ```
 bq mk example_dataset